Pattanam

 Pattanam (/ml/) is a village located in Paravur taluk, Ernakulam district, in the southern Indian state of Kerala.
 It is situated 2–3 km northwest of North Paravur, 3 km west of Chendamangalam, and 30 km north of Kochi (Cochin).

-Pattanam, often identified with the legendary port of Muziris referenced in several Greco-Roman sources, represents one of the few archaeologically excavated sites in present-day Kerala.
+It is located about 4 km inland from the coast.
+The Periyar flows roughly 5 km to the north, while a stream, the Paravur Thodu, runs about 1 km to the south.

+Pattanam has been excavated by archaeologists and revealed to be an important port in ancient times.
+It is believed to correspond to the port of Muziris (Muchiri), as mentioned in various Greco-Roman texts.
 Most of the artifacts recovered from Pattanam are now displayed in the site museum at Pattanam.

 Archaeological excavations

-It is estimated that the Pattanam archaeological site (10°09.434’N; 76°12.587’E) covers about 45 hectares.
+It is estimated that the Pattanam archaeological mound (10°09.434’N; 76°12.587’E) covers about 45 hectares (~111 acres).
 Owing to habitation activities, it is a highly disturbed site.
-Only a small portion has been excavated, while some parts have been partially or completely destroyed due to construction and sand quarrying.
+Only a small portion has been excavated (~1%), while some parts have been partially or completely destroyed due to construction and sand quarrying.

-Multi-seasonal archaeological excavations at Pattanam have been conducted since 2007 by the Kerala Council for Historical Research (KCHR).
+Between 2007 and 2015, the Kerala Council for Historical Research (KCHR) carried out nine seasons of explorations and excavations at Pattanam (a total of sixty-one trenches were excavated).

 Discoveries from Pattanam

-Excavations at Pattanam have revealed a wide range of material remains.
-Structural evidence includes brick constructions made of burnt bricks, along with a wharf, a 6-metre dugout canoe crafted from anjili wood, and teak-wood bollards.

-Object assemblage comprises amphora fragments, terra sigillata sherds, cameo blanks made from semi-precious stones, and a large number of stone and glass beads.
-Botanical remains have also been recovered in significant quantity.
-In addition, square copper coins of the Chera dynasty, bearing the bow-and-arrow insignia and datable to the early centuries of the Christian era (early historic period), have been unearthed at the site.